Dr. Jan Salick

-2020 Today is a big day for Dr. Jan Salick - a daughter of the great state of Wisconsin - who is being honored with the 2020 Fairchild Medal for Plant Exploration.
+On this day, Dr. Jan Salick - a daughter of the great state of Wisconsin - was honored with the 2020 Fairchild Medal for Plant Exploration.

-Jan accepts her award tonight at a black-tie dinner at National Tropical Botanical Garden's (NTBG) historical garden, The Kampong, in Coconut Grove, Florida, the former residence of plant explorer Dr. David Fairchild.
-The following day she will present a public lecture entitled "Neither Man Nor Nature."
+Jan accepted her award at a black-tie dinner at the National Tropical Botanical Garden's (NTBG) historical garden, The Kampong, in Coconut Grove, Florida, the former residence of plant explorer Dr. David Fairchild.
+The following day, she presented a public lecture entitled "Neither Man Nor Nature."
 Jan is only the second woman to receive the medal.

 Jan has been an ethnobotanist for over four decades.
 She is a Senior Curator at the Missouri Botanical Garden.
 Jan's Focus has been to examine the effects of climate change on indigenous people in the plants they rely on.